RidaNaz/Docker/06_docker-compose/README.md

     ```bash
     docker compose up -d
+    # -d : runs container in de-attach mode
     ```

 * ## Stop Running Container

-- It only stops the container, not remove.
+   It only stops the container, not remove.

     ```bash
     docker compose stop